diet-without-stress/regime/README.md

 and also select the food corresponding to a DASH diet (For hypertension)

 [ How's it going: ] <br />
-1/ You understand what we mean with the reduction of the stomach pocket <br />
+1/ You understand what we mean with the reduction of the stomach pocket (see pdf doc)<br />
 2/ Then you start by entering your basic data sex age height ect. <br />
 3/ Then you choose one of the 2 ideal weight calculation methods and your type of morphology (K) <br />
 4/ Which gives you a value in kilocalories (Kcal) of estimated daily metabolism <br />